How Does Monero Work?

 What Could Go Wrong

-- Monero faced 73 exchange delistings in 2025, including restrictions from Binance and Kraken across parts of Europe, severely fragmenting centralized exchange liquidity.
-Mandatory privacy features make Monero a primary target for regulatory action, and atomic swap adoption is growing as an alternative access mechanism.
+2. Monero faced 73 exchange delistings in 2025, including restrictions from Binance and Kraken across parts of Europe, severely fragmenting centralized exchange liquidity.
+Mandatory privacy features make Monero a primary target for regulatory action.
+THORChain mainnet integration (targeted May-June 2026) and atomic swaps provide growing decentralized access alternatives.

 Repeated Hashrate Capture Enabling Systematic Double-Spend